DSBA-Lab/ECO/README.md

 ```

 ## Data
-The `original data` can be downloaded from the [competition website](https://codalab.lisn.upsaclay.fr/competitions/16930#participate)
+The `original data` can be downloaded from the [competition website](https://codalab.lisn.upsaclay.fr/competitions/16930#participate) or you can make use of the `get_data.sh` script to download the data.
-The `scores` can be down load from the following links:
+The `scores` can be down load from the following links: [Google Drive](https://drive.google.com/drive/folders/1-p2ps4DWpexhSQj4IP6pMPMgcS4KthM-?usp=sharing)
-or you can make use of the `get_data.sh` script to download the data and scores.

   ```bash
   ├── data